-The concert series Björk Orkestral – Live from Reykjavík in Harpa which had recently been rescheduled, has been postponed to 2021.
+The concert series Björk Orkestral – Live from Reykjavík in Harpa which had recently been rescheduled, has been postponed to april and may 2021.
 The new dates are August 29th, September 5th, September 12th, and September 19th.
 The order of the shows remains unchanged.
 This is because we can’t trust that the newly imposed restrictions will be lifted in time for the shows and we always want to prioritize the health and safety of our guests and staff.

 20% of proceeds from the livestream go towards charity.